Future water

 And we know we must ensure we have three waters infrastructure and the necessary water resources to support the growth of our sub-region.

-Work is currently underway to review the 2012 Sub-Regional Three Waters Strategy.
-This Strategy sets out how we will manage water infrastructure and services over a 50 year period.
-While the existing Strategy is still sound, things have changed since it was first created.
-We have an increased focus on climate resilience, our iwi partnerships have matured, the regulatory landscape has changed and the wider Future Proof Strategy has been reviewed.
-It’s now the right time to review the Strategy and ensure we are still heading in the right direction.
+Work is currently underway to review the 2012 Sub-Regional Three Waters Study.
+This Study sets out how we will manage water infrastructure and services over a 50 year period.
+While the existing Study is still sound, things have changed since it was first created.
+We have an increased focus on climate resilience, our iwi partnerships have matured, the regulatory landscape has changed and the wider Future Proof Study has been reviewed.
+It’s now the right time to review the Study and ensure we are still heading in the right direction.

 The blue-green network includes regional and local scale landscape features, open space, rivers, gullies and their margins and areas of ecological and conservation value.
 These networks shape the existing sub-region and will direct and influence future urban development.
 The networks extend beyond the river itself to include all water bodies within the catchment.